TurkuML/Interaction-Concordance-Index/README.md

 # A-index
 This repository contains the code, configurations, and resources required to run the experiments described in the paper: Assignment Index: Performance Evaluation for Interaction
 Prediction Methods.
-Assignment index ia a novel measure of prediction performance both for interaction prediction models and for machine learning algorithms used for inferring such models.
+Assignment index a novel measure of prediction performance both for interaction prediction models and for machine learning algorithms used for inferring such models.